Ventura94/Ventura94/README.md

 ### About me:

-> I am a Python Developer🐍, I master object-oriented development,
-> software design and architecture.
-I am used to working with different programming languages.
-I
-> I consider myself a very involved, curious, communicative person with the ability to detect and solve problems🤯.
+I am a backend developer with extensive experience using Python and its most popular frameworks, such as Django, FastAPI and Flask.
+I have worked on projects that require the development of tests with unittest and pytest, as well as the design and implementation of architectures oriented to microservices.
+Additionally, I have advanced knowledge of infrastructure as code, using Terraform and creating custom plugins for this tool.
+I have also used GitHub Actions to automate continuous integration and delivery processes, and have deployed applications to Kubernetes, using Helm Charts and Nginx as a load balancer.
+I consider myself a committed, creative and quality-oriented professional.

 ### Contact: